dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 # Flash Sales

-My employer is in the Commerce business, and caters specifically to "flash-selling" merchants.
+My employer is in the Commerce business, and caters especially to "flash-selling" merchants.
 This is characterized by a huge number of visitors to their storefront, followed (hopefully) by a lot of transactions to purchase whatever the newly-released or on-sale item is.

 These sorts of scenarios, unsurprisingly, depend heavily on being able to efficiently serve cache data.
-If a cache isn't performing well, the sale won't go well, and a lot of people will be very upset.
-That's not cool.
-It is much cooler if the sale goes well, and the cache performs its job and protects the downstream app, then we should have no trouble handling the throughput.
+If a cache isn't performing well, the sale won't go well.

-In some sales though, there can be performance issues.
-Following on an investigation of a sale that didn't go well, we decided to perform some hot-key analysis on a test shop using a load testing tool.
-During these load tests, we developed some instrumentation with `bpftrace` to gain some insight into the cache access pattern under scenarios we saw in the original issue.

 Much of the contention in a flash sale is on the database.
 We have several caching strategies in place that protect requests from hammering the MySQL instance for a Shopify Pod of shops.
 To share access to a cache across a pool of workers also allows for all workers within a Shopify Pod to benefit.

+In some sales, there can be performance issues.
+Following on an investigation of a sale that didn't go well, we decided to perform some hot-key analysis on a test shop using a load testing tool.
+During these load tests, we developed some instrumentation with `bpftrace` to gain some insight into the cache access pattern under scenarios we saw in the original issue.

 ## War Games

-To make sure that we are testing our systems at scale, platform engineering teams at Shopify set up a "Red team / Blue team" exercise, where the "Red" team tries to devise pathological scenarios using our internal load-testing tool used to simulate flash-sale application flows against the platform.
+To make sure that we are testing our systems at scale, platform engineering teams at Shopify set up "Red team / Blue team" exercises, where the "Red" team tries to devise pathological scenarios using our internal load-testing tool, used to simulate flash-sale application flows against the platform.

 Meanwhile, the other "Blue" monitors the system and mitigates or documents any